Menu

 Why do Dentists need Income Protection?

-Dentists have a propensity to develop musculoskeletal disorders.
-Research undertaken by Brown et al. in 2010 focused on why they retired through poor health.
-Musculoskeletal disorders are the reason cited by 55% of dental professionals surveyed.
+Dentists are more likely to develop musculoskeletal disorders.
+Research undertaken by Brown et al. in 2010 focused on why dentists retire through poor health.

 Regarding specific injuries, a study by the PMC of work-related musculoskeletal disorders in dentistry practitioners found the most common injuries suffered include: